themeum/tutormate/readme.txt

 == Description ==

-TutorMate is a companion demo importer plugin for TutorStarter theme.
-For this plugin to work properly it is recommended to install and activate TutorStarter theme first.
+TutorMate is a Tutor Starter theme companion plugin to import predesigned stylish demo pages to eLearning sites powered by Tutor LMS plugin.
+If you want your eLearning sites built with Tutor Starter theme to look ready right from the start, you can import our demo pages easily with the TutorMate plugin.

 == Prerequisite ==